hypertidy/vapour/README.md

 -------

-The goal of vapour is to provide a basic **GDAL API** package for R. The key functions are for reading vector geometry and/or attributes and a low-level wrapper for reading raster data and raster metadata.
+The goal of vapour is to provide a basic **GDAL API** package for R. The key functions provide vector geometry or attributes and raster data and raster metadata.

-The priority is to give low-level access to key functionality, not comprehensive coverage of the library.
-There is only read-only facilities, and no conversion to specialist types in R. Ideally, this could become a common foundation for other packages to specialize, but at the very least provides minimal examples to use GDAL for specialist needs.
+The priority now is to give low-level access to key functionality rather than comprehensive coverage of the library.
+There access is purely read-only, and provides no conversion to specialist types in R. Ideally, this could become a common foundation for other packages to specialize, but at the very least provides minimal examples to use GDAL for specialist needs.

 A parallel goal is to be freed from the powerful but sometimes limiting high-level data models of GDAL itself, specifically these are *simple features* and *affine-based regular rasters composed of 2D slices*.
-(GDAL will possibly remove these limitations over time but still there will always be value in having modularity in an ecosystem of tools. )
+(GDAL will possibly remove these limitations over time but still there will always be value in having modularity in an ecosystem of tools.)

+These loftier general needs have come out of smaller more concrete goals, one was access to the “attributes-only” capacity of GDAL as a virtual database engine, and another access to the dense structures provided by transport vector data.
+GDAL’s dynamic resampling of arbitrary raster windows is also very useful for interactive tools on local data, and seems under-utilized in favour of less accessible online image services.

 This partly draws on work done in [the sf package](https://github.com/r-spatial/sf) and in packages `rgdal` and